-This information is about acoustic neuroma, its symptoms, diagnosis and treatments.
-It should be read with our general information about brain tumours which has more detailed information on tests, treatments and side effects.
+This information is about acoustic neuroma and its symptoms, diagnosis and treatments.
+It should be read with our general information about brain tumours, which has more detailed information on tests, treatments and side effects.

 Acoustic neuroma develops from the lining of the main nerve that connects the inner ear to your brain.
 This is called the acoustic or hearing nerve.
 It controls your hearing and balance.
-Alongside it runs the facial nerve.
-Although acoustic neuromas are a type of brain tumour, they don’t spread into (invade) the brain.
-But if a tumour grows large enough it can interfere with important functions of the brain.
+The facial nerve runs next to it.
+Although acoustic neuromas are a type of brain tumour, they do not spread into (invade) the brain.
+But if a tumour grows large enough, it can interfere with nearby nerves or important functions of the brain.

-Acoustic neuromas start in schwann cells, which cover the nerve, so they are sometimes called a vestibular schwannoma.
-They are most likely to be found in people in their 40s to 60s.
+Acoustic neuromas start in Schwann cells, which cover the hearing nerve, so they are sometimes called a vestibular schwannoma.
+They are most likely to be found in people aged in their 40s to 60s.